 “One of the best worldwide travel destinations in 2022 is Istanbul,” he said.
 “As the value of the Turkish lira continues to drop, Istanbul becomes one of the best value-for-money travel destinations.
 Learn about the captivating history of one of the most influential cities in the world, indulge in delightful Turkish cuisine and discover the gorgeous Turkish handicrafts.”

 Lau said a luxury hotel won’t cost more than $100 a night, with budget hotels available in the $20 range.

-Lombok is an island in Indonesia for the adventurous.
-Trek to a waterfall in the midst of a jungle, go snorkeling or diving, or climb Mount Rinjani, an active volcano.
+Lombok is an island in Indonesia for the adventurous, which offers waterfalls in the midst of a jungle, snorkeling, diving, climbing Mount Rinjani, and even an active volcano.
 When you’re done with your adventures, stop at Air Kalak Hot Springs to enjoy its medicinal properties.